Abhatti-123123/stats_arb/README.md

 ### 🔍 Key Insights

-- **Mean-Reverting strategy** had one exceptional year (2020), but failed in most periods.
+- **Mean-Reverting strategy** outperformed in the stationary windows
 - **Trend-Following strategy** offered slightly more consistent behavior, but still underperformed on average.
-- **Regime-Switching strategy** consistently outperformed both, despite slippage — validating the hypothesis that:
+- **Regime-Switching strategy** consistently outperformed both, validating the hypothesis that:
   - Cointegration strength (Trace Statistic) predicts which strategy is appropriate.
   - Regime adaptation with clustering (kmeans) smooths volatility and enhances risk-adjusted returns.

 ---

-### 💡 Future Work

-- **Enhance "neutral" regime modeling**: Currently underperforming, possibly masking additional structure.
-- **Introduce macro filters or volatility-based features** to improve switching accuracy.
-- **Classify market states beyond trace stats** using clustering or causal inference (e.g., PC algorithm, Granger).

 Latest results:
 1) using regime of train walk